hadley/recipes/recipes/sauces/cashmere-chutney.md

----
-name: Cashmere Chutney
+# Cashmere Chutney
-source: Gifts from the Pantry the New Zealand way
+From: Gifts from the Pantry the New Zealand way
----

 * 450g tart apples
 * 225 g onions